The Conductors

 Yariv Aloni

 Yariv Aloni is the Music Director of the Sooke Philharmonic.
-He is also the music director of the Victoria Chamber Orchestra and the Greater Victoria Youth Orchestra, as well as being a principal guest conductor of the West Coast Symphony Orchestra in Vancouver and a frequent guest conductor with Civic Orchestra of Victoria.
-He was the founder and music director of the Galiano Ensemble of Victoria.
+He is also the music director of the Victoria Chamber Orchestra and the Greater Victoria Youth Orchestra and principal guest conductor of the West Coast Symphony Orchestra in Vancouver.

-Former violist of both the Penderecki string quartet and the Aviv piano quartet, he has performed in many concert halls in Europe, Canada and the United States, including Carnegie Hall and Lincoln Centre in New York, the Louvre in Paris, and Tonhalle in Zurich.
-He has recorded for the United, Marquise, Tritonus and CBC labels as well as independent CD labels.
-He performs in numerous chamber music concerts, festivals and recital series.
+Former violist of both the Penderecki string quartet and the Aviv piano quartet, he has performed in many European and North American concert halls, including Carnegie Hall and Lincoln Centre in New York, the Louvre in Paris, and Tonhalle in Zurich.
+He has recorded for the United, Marquise, Tritonus and CBC and independent labels.
+He regularly performs with the Victoria Piano Quartet and the Omega String Trio in numerous chamber-music concerts, festivals and recital series.

-Born on a kibbutz in Israel, Yariv began studying the violin at the age of eight and turned to the viola when he was sixteen.
-He studied viola with Michael Tree, violist of the Guarneri Quartet, Daniel Benyamini, principal violist of the Israel Philharmonic Orchestra, and David Chen at the Rubin Academy of Music in Jerusalem.
+Born on a kibbutz in Israel, Yariv began studying the violin and subsequently turned to the viola, which he studied with David Chen at the Rubin Academy of Music in Jerusalem; Daniel Benyamini, principal violist of the Israel Philharmonic Orchestra; and Michael Tree, violist of Guarneri Quartet.

-With an emphasis on chamber music, Yariv also studied at the Jerusalem Music Centre with distinguished visiting faculty from around the world, including Isaac Stern, the Amadeus and the Guarneri String Quartets, and many others.
-He studied conducting under the tutelage of the Hungarian conductor János Sándor, former music director of the Budapest State Opera and the Györ Philharmonic Orchestra.
+With an emphasis on chamber music, Yariv studied at the Jerusalem Music Centre with distinguished visiting faculty from around the world, including Isaac Stern, and the Amadeus and Guarneri String Quartets.
+His conducting teacher and mentor was the Hungarian conductor János Sándor, former music director of the Budapest State Opera and the Györ Philharmonic Orchestra.

 Nicholas-Fairbank.jpeg